webberr/2020-projects/README.md

   - Create a Gatsby Website
   - Create a Gatsby Theme
   - Create a Gatsby Starter
 - Select a certificate to study for
+    - CSSLP
+    - AWS Security Associate
+- Research security maturity evaluation

 Building
 - Ursanation content
 - Create a goals tracking app
-- Research security maturity evaluation
 - Create a group of insecure code samples to share

 Doing